 Bullying at schools: prevention and methods of combating

-We all remember the Stephen King’s story «Carrie», where the main character is a girl who suffered because of her extraordinary appearance and unusual mental characteristics.
+We all remember Stephen King’s story «Carrie», where the main character is a girl who suffered because of her extraordinary appearance and unusual mental characteristics.

 This story is about bullying and school.
-It is about badgering, intimidation and harassment.
+It is about badgering, intimidation, and harassment.
 This word is new for people but the phenomenon is the same.
 According to the U.N. using 2006 data, every tenth student is experienced the act of violence in the school.
-Moreover, this figure is raising.
+Moreover, this figure is rising.
 More and more frequently we can see many frightening titles in the mass media: «The teenagers posted the video of beating their classmate» or «The girl committed suicide because of the bullying is the school».

 The problem of bullying is a modern and acute social issue.
 We cannot ignore it, because the child’s brutality sometimes crosses the boarders.